Outline of Cuba

 The following outline is provided as an overview of and topical guide to Cuba:

 Cuba – island country in the Caribbean.
-The nation of Cuba consists of the main island of Cuba, the Isla de la Juventud, and several archipelagos.
+It consists of the main island of Cuba, the Isla de la Juventud, and several archipelagos.
 Havana is the largest city in Cuba and the country's capital.
 Santiago de Cuba is the second largest city.
 Cuba is home to over 11 million people and is the most populous island nation in the Caribbean.
 Its people, culture, and customs draw from diverse sources, such as the aboriginal Taíno and Ciboney peoples, the period of Spanish colonialism, the introduction of African slaves and its proximity to the United States.